edwar4rd/dcbothub/README.md

       - if `executable_path` is a relative path, it is treated as related to `repo_path`
   - atleast one of the two above value must be specified in a `bot` table
     - i.e. the program must be able to infer a executable path
-  - `url`: a string that a url for bothub to do `git pull url` from
-    - this value should only present if `repo_path` is presented
   - `build_args`: a array of string that is passed to cargo when running `cargo build args`
     - by default, bothub do `cargo build --release` when a rebuild is requested
     - this value should only present if `repo_path` is presented